XvisionAS/FieldTwin-Integration-Demo/README.md

 ### loaded

 This event is sent when an integration iframe is fully loaded.
 It contains information about subProject, project and tokens used to communicate with API.
-The result will contain these attributes :
+The argument will contain these attributes :

 | Attribute         | Decription                                                    |
 | :---------------- | :------------------------------------------------------------ |